varyamereon/aviatorlogbooksite/privacy.md

     Personal Information is governed by their respective privacy policies which may or may not contain privacy protections as protective as this Policy.
 We suggest that you review their respective privacy policies.</p>"
+- template: detail-content
+  block: text-1
+  headline: Managing information
+  content: "<p>You are able to delete certain Personal Information we have about you.
+    The Personal Information you can delete may change as the Services change.
+When you delete Personal Information, however, we may maintain a copy of the unrevised Personal Information in our records for the duration necessary to comply with our obligations to our affiliates and partners, and for the purposes described below.
+If you would like to delete your Personal Information or permanently delete your account, you can do so on the settings page of your account on the Services or simply by contacting us.</p>"
 - template: 4-column-footer
   block: footer-2
   image: "/uploads/2021/04/01/websitelogoicon.svg"